-Saigon To Hanoi Via Ho Chi Minh Trails – 21 Days is one of the best in our collection of motorbike tours Vietnam .
-The ride start from southern of Vietnam where you can see the colorful culture of the country by riding through beautiful villages of the hill tribes, riding on the historical trail where there are plenty of vestiges and moved stories about Vietnam war and then ends in the Sapa mountain of Vietnam in which long, Central of Vietnam is sunny and sandy beaches are waiting for only you .
+Saigon To Hanoi Via Ho Chi Minh Trails – 21 Days is one of the best in our collection of motorbike tours in Vietnam.
+The ride starts in southern Vietnam where you can see the colorful culture of the country by riding through beautiful villages of the hill tribes, riding on the historical trail where there are plenty of vestiges and moving stories about the Vietnam war, and then ends in the Sapa mountain of Vietnam in which long, Central of Vietnam is sunny and sandy beaches are waiting for only you.

 Explore real Vietnam by the motorbike tour.
-You can choose either to spend more time in the South or in the North depending on the rainy season.
-What you need for this trip is only the real passion of riding the motorcycle.
-We recommend you to book this trip in advance to get the best arrangement.
+You can choose either to spend more time in the South or the North depending on the rainy season.
+What you need for this trip is only the real passion for riding the motorcycle.
+We recommend you book this trip in advance to get the best arrangement.
 Our tour leader will meet you on the first arrival day in Saigon to sign up our trip contract and for you to check all the equipment before the departure date.
 We can visit the Cu Chi Tunnel, you can do the gun shooting here (optional).
-We’ll travel by the small back-roads to the countryside to Mekong Delta, here you can choose to do home stay with the local family on the Coconut Island or stay overnight at hotel in My Tho.
+We’ll travel by the small back-roads to the countryside to Mekong Delta, here you can choose to do a homestay with the local family on Coconut Island or stay overnight at a hotel in My Tho.

-We need to wake up at 6 am to do the boat trip to explore the famous Floating Market – Cai Rang: Farmers from the region bring their goods, fruits and vegetables mainly, to the markets and sell them to local dealers.
-These dealers sell the products to shops in the neighboring towns and to wholesale dealers from the big towns.
-In the picture you can see a local farmer with fruits for sale.
+We need to wake up at 6 am to do the boat trip to explore the famous Floating Market – Cai Rang: Farmers from the region bring their goods, fruits, and vegetables mainly, to the markets and sell them to local dealers.
+These dealers sell the products to shops in the neighboring towns and wholesale dealers from the big towns.
+In the picture, you can see a local farmer with fruits for sale.
 All big boats have a pole.
-Each wholesaler hangs the goods he buys / sells on this pole.
+Each wholesaler hangs the goods he buys/sells on this pole.
 This way, people on small boats know where they have to go from a certain distance.
 In this case, this is a floating vegetable supermarket.
-On the floating markets you do not only find people buying and selling goods, you also find floating restaurants, floating bars, floating gas stations, and many other floating shops.
-Canals are here the easiest and fastest way of transportation.,,Our tour continue to travel by the small roads and about 50 km off-road through the Mekong river to the Cambodia Border where we’ll stay overnight at the 2 stars hotel.
+On the floating markets, you do not only find people buying and selling goods, you also find floating restaurants, floating bars, floating gas stations, and many other floating shops.
+Canals are here the easiest and fastest way of transportation.,Our tour continues to travel by the small roads and about 50 km off-road through the Mekong river to the Cambodia border where we’ll stay overnight at the 2 stars hotel.

-Kon Tum’s relaxed ambience, river setting and relatively traffic-free streets make it a worthwhile stop for travellers intent on exploring the surrounding hill-tribe villages, of which there are 700 or so dotting the area – mostly Banhar, but also Sedang and Jarai.
+Kon Tum’s relaxed ambiance, river setting, and relatively traffic-free streets make it a worthwhile stop for travelers intent on exploring the surrounding hill-tribe villages, of which there are 700 or so dotting the area – mostly Banhar, but also Sedang and Jarai.
 The region saw its share of combat during the wars.
 A major battle between the South and North Vietnamese took place in and around Kon Tum in the spring of 1972.
 More recently, in the 2004 protests against government policies in the highlands, hill tribes in Kon Tum province clashed with police and soldiers.
-On the surface things have cooled off, but relations between the hill tribes and the authorities remain fraught.
-Nowadays we still need to have the special permit to allow to visit the local villages or to travel along the border in this region.
+On the surface, things have cooled off, but relations between the hill tribes and the authorities remain fraught.
+Nowadays we still need to have a special permit to allow us to visit the local villages or to travel along the border in this region.
 Today we’ll stay overnight at the 2 stars hotel.

-Once a major Southeast Asian trading post in the 16th and 17th centuries, the seaside town Hoi An is basically a living museum featuring a unique mixture of East and West in the form of its old-town architecture.
-Among the heritage architecture stand Chinese temples, a Japanese-designed bridge, pagodas, wooden shop-houses, French- colonial houses and old canals.
+Once a major Southeast Asian trading post in the 16th and 17th centuries, the seaside town Hoi An is a living museum featuring a unique mixture of East and West in the form of its old-town architecture.
+Among the heritage, architecture stands Chinese temples, a Japanese-designed bridge, pagodas, wooden shop-houses, French-colonial houses, and old canals.
 Though large-scale trading had long moved elsewhere Hoian has been successful in preserving and restoring its charming roots and was declared a UNESCO World Heritage site in December 1999.
-Hoi An riverside is the best place to be at night as the area is lit by quaint and old-fashioned lanterns, making it an atmospheric and beautiful spot.
-For those who love sea, sun and sand, Hoi An offers two lovely beaches five kilometers away from the town center – a sort of holiday within a holiday.
-Hoi An is known for its great food, fun shopping, skilled tailors, friendly people and cosy atmosphere – all key characteristics that draw people to this picturesque town.,We travel to here by the HCM Road, visit the Kotu minority villages, waterfalls, sightseeing on the way before check in our 2 stars hotel in town.
+Hoi An Riverside is the best place to be at night as the area is lit by quaint and old-fashioned lanterns, making it an atmospheric and beautiful spot.
+For those who love the sea, sun, and sand, Hoi An offers two lovely beaches five kilometers away from the town center – a sort of holiday within a holiday.
+Hoi An is known for its great food, fun shopping, skilled tailors, friendly people, and cozy atmosphere – all key characteristics that draw people to this picturesque town.,We travel here by the HCM Road, visit the Kotu minority villages, and waterfalls, and do sightseeing on the way before checking in at our 2 stars hotel in town.